The Sales panel in Analytics is a dashboard that shows you key statistics like revenue, order volume, and conversion. It

 Orders represent the total number of completed orders.
 Since some orders may contain multiple products, this number can be lower than Units Sold.

 Conv.
 Rate, or Conversion Rate, is what percentage of visits convert into at least one order of any size, or (Visits resulting in an order ÷ Total visits) x 100.
-Conversion Rate is a good indicator of how you’re converting interest into purchases.
+Conversion Rate is a good indicator of how you’re converting visitor interest into purchases.
 For a deeper look into conversion rates, use Purchase Funnel.

 AOV, or Average Order Volume, is the average revenue earned per order, or Revenue ÷ Orders.

-RPV, or Revenue Per Visit, is Revenue ÷ Visits, or the average revenue generated per visit—even visits that didn’t result in a purchase.
-Many companies who do paid marketing use this as a benchmark for how much to spend per visit and for measuring marketing ROI.
+Revenue per visit, or RPV, is Revenue ÷ Visits, or the average revenue generated per visit—even visits that didn’t result in a purchase.
+Many companies who do paid marketing use this as a benchmark for how much to spend per visit and for measuring marketing return on investment, or ROI.

 After selecting a date range filter, a percent change compared the previous period will display under each KPI.
 Percent change is calculated using one of the following date comparisons, depending on the selected time filter: